 3. Go natural

 Struggling to settle on your favourite house colour schemes?
-Why not look to your garden or local environment for inspiration.
-The trees are earthly, green and brown, the beach is blue, green and even pink, and your front yard tulips or roses could inspire some brilliant exterior house colours ideas.
+Why not look to your garden or local environment for inspiration?
+The trees are earthly, green and brown, the beach is blue, green and even pink, and your front yard tulips or roses could inspire some brilliant exterior house colour ideas.